-ARLD often causes no symptoms until it has reached an advanced stage.
-If you misuse alcohol, you may have liver damage even though you have none of the symptoms above.
+ARLD does not often cause symptoms until it's reached an advanced stage.
+If you misuse alcohol, you may have liver damage, even though you have none of the symptoms above.

-A good way to assess your history and pattern of drinking is to use a short test known as the CAGE test, which consists of four questions:
+A good way to assess your history and pattern of drinking is to use a short test known as the CAGE test, which consists of 4 questions:

 - Have you ever thought you should cut down on your drinking?